 A film about traditional values (Cheaper By the Dozen — 1950 version)

 One about non-traditional values (any movie from the streaming service’s list above)

-Alas, that wasn’t so hard.
 Doesn’t that collection feel good?
-It’s actually inclusive, rather than the opposite, which the Left perplexingly use to define that word.
+It’s actually inclusive, rather than the opposite, which some perplexingly use to define that word.
 There’s something in that list for everyone.
 It truly does celebrate diversity.

 Diversity can exist, but the streaming service’s collection is the opposite of diverse.
-That’s fine, too; they just shouldn’t say otherwise.
+And please don’t misunderstand — that’s absolutely fine; it just shouldn’t state otherwise.

 Coming generations cannot develop intellectually, and expand and strengthen their thinking, if they’re constantly being told the most singular thing is the most broad, the most bigoted thing is the most tolerant, the most exclusive thing is all-encompassing, and the most closed minds are the most open.
 A plague of conceptual opposites has stricken the American lexicon.
 Words matter.
-And the Left are baiting and switching.
-As inconsequential as that may seem to some, it is critical that we take back the culture by taking back the language.
-We must replace new lies with old truth.
-At present moment, we are losing to the Left’s sleight of hand.
+We’re currently caught up in a whole lot of baiting and switching; as inconsequential as that may seem to some, it is — in my opinion — critical that we once again embrace the provision of truth afforded by language.
+At present moment, we are missing out due to a sleight of hand.
 And despite it being Opposite Day in the current spin of the world, losing is not winning.

 May we reach a day when the only diversity which matters — that of thought — is a catalyst for learning how to think, not what to think.
 And in the strictest sense of the word, may truth win.

 What do you think about this?
 And how about my movie list — what would you suggest in each category?
 Please add to the discussion; you’re as much a part of this as I am.